Microwave Tomographic Imaging of Cerebrovascular Accidents by Using High-Performance Computing: Domain decomposition preconditioning

 Algebraically speaking, if $n$ is the global number of unknowns and $\{n_i\}_{1\leqslant i \leqslant N_S}$ are the numbers of unknowns for each local finite element space, then $R_i$ is a Boolean matrix of size $n_i \times n$, and $D_i$ is a diagonal matrix of size $n_i \times n_i$, for all $1\leqslant i \leqslant N_S$.
 Note that $R_i^T$, the transpose of $R_i$, is a $n \times n_i$ matrix that gives the extension by $0$ from $V^\delta_i$ to $V_h$.

-Using these matrices, one can define the following one-level preconditioner, called Optimized Restricted Additive Schwarz preconditioner (ORAS) \cite{StCyr:2007:OMA}:
+Using these matrices, one can define the following one-level preconditioner, called Optimized Restricted Additive Schwarz preconditioner (ORAS) \cite{StCyr:2007:OMA,DJR:1992:ddmhm}:

-where $\{B_i\}_{1 \leqslant i \leqslant N_S}$ are local operators corresponding to the subproblems with impedance boundary conditions $(\nabla\times\mathbf{E})\times\mathbf{n} + {\tt i} k \mathbf{n} \times (\mathbf{E} \times \mathbf{n})$, where $k = \omega\sqrt{\mu_0 \varepsilon_r\varepsilon_0}$ is the wavenumber.
-These boundary conditions were first used as transmission conditions at the interfaces between subdomains in~\cite{DJR:1992:ddmhm}.
-The local matrices $\{B_i\}_{1 \leqslant i \leqslant N_S}$ of the ORAS preconditioner make use of more efficient transmission boundary conditions than the submatrices $\{R_i A R_i^T\}_{1 \leqslant i \leqslant N_S}$ of the original Restricted Additive Schwarz (RAS) preconditioner \cite{CaiSar:1999:RAS}.
-It is important to note that when a direct solver is used to compute the action of $B_i^{-1}$ on multiple vectors, it can be done in a single forward elimination and backward substitution.
+where $\{B_i\}_{1 \leqslant i \leqslant N_S}$ are local operators corresponding to the subproblems with impedance boundary conditions $(\nabla\times\mathbf{E})\times\mathbf{n} + {\tt i} k \mathbf{n} \times (\mathbf{E} \times \mathbf{n})$ on the interfaces between subdomains, where $k = \omega\sqrt{\mu_0 \varepsilon}$ is the wavenumber.
+It is important to note that when a direct solver is used to compute the action of $B_i^{-1}$ on multiple vectors, this can be done in a single forward elimination and backward substitution.
 More details on the solution of linear systems with multiple right-hand sides are given in Section \ref{sec:numericalresults}.
 The preconditioner ${M}^{-1}_{\text{ORAS}}$ \eqref{eq:ORAS} is naturally parallel since its assembly requires the concurrent factorization of each $\{B_i\}_{1 \leqslant i \leqslant N_S}$, which are typically stored locally on different processes in a distributed computing context.
 Likewise, applying \eqref{eq:ORAS} to a distributed vector only requires peer-to-peer communications between neighboring subdomains, and a local forward elimination and backward substitution.
-See chapter~$8$ of~\cite{Dolean:2015:IDD} for a more detailed analysis.
+See chapter~8 of~\cite{Dolean:2015:IDD} for a more detailed analysis.